Saving Money and Energy in the Bathroom: Seven Practical Tips

 Baths typically use more water than showers.
 If possible, opt for a quick shower instead of filling the tub, which will save both water and energy.

-7. Shorten Shower Time
+7. Shorten shower time

 Reducing your shower time by just a few minutes can lead to substantial water savings.
 Whenever possible, aim for showers of 5-10 minutes and consider using a timer to keep track.